firstneverrest/Vue.js-Learning/README.md

    5. Where do you prefer placing config for Babel, ESLint, etc.: In **dedicated config files** or In package.json
    6. Save this as a preset for future projects: y/**N**
    7. Pick the package manager to use when installing dependencies: **Yarn** or NPM

+4. After that, use `cd my-project` and run Vue project with `yarn serve`

 ### Extension